nueverest/blowdrycss/README.md

 # Requirements
 Python 3.4+

 cssutils 1.0.1+

+unittest            # To run tests

+coverage 4.0.2+     # To check test coverage

 ### Motivation
 This tool was created after seeing how many companies manage their CSS files.
 The following are a couple of